 First of all, let me say it’s really an honor, a privilege, to be a part of the leadership team, and also to represent all these brilliant star faculty members.

-In an interesting way, I have two roles—one is vice provost for research, and my portfolio covers the Ithaca campus and Cornell Tech.
+In an interesting way, I have two roles—one is vice president for research and innovation, and my portfolio covers the Ithaca campus and Cornell Tech.
 As vice president for technology transfer, I also oversee all intellectual property (IP), including that which comes out of Weill Cornell Medicine.

 One of the challenges is, even though we are distributed geographically, how do we bring these teams closer together?
 We have strengths in many, many different areas, and bringing them together, and finding those synergies, is actually what distinguishes us from other universities.
 We have the Ithaca campus, but also, in New York City, we have a medical school and now Cornell Tech—and those kinds of combinations are not the kinds that you find every day with our peer institutions.
 Leveraging those combinations is actually one of the strengths of Cornell.